Here, for your reading pleasure, is your free sneak peek at the entire first chapter of Book One…

 “Where am I?”
 Bridgit wondered apprehensively to herself but didn’t venture to say aloud.

-At a loss for any other course of action and, if she were completely honest, more than a little intrigued enough to learn more, Bridgit nodded and motioned for the man to continue.
+At a loss for any other course of action and, if she were completely honest, more than a little intrigued, Bridgit nodded and motioned for the man to continue.
 “When I learned that he discovered the whole periodic table in a dream – a dream! – the entire periodic table, in a dream! – that started me thinking…” Markus trailed off in thought.

 Bridgit didn’t know what to do other than to sit patiently and await the continuation.

 Bridgit shrugged.
 “Fanthorpe, that’s it.
-Reverend Lionel Fanthorpe,” he continued.
-“Even the work of people like Giorgio Tsoukalos or however you say his name – you know, the guy with the crazy hair – and Gene Roddenberry… They might seem totally unrelated, but they are not – they all came together in that moment and,” he lowered the volume of his voice but not his intensity, “I knew that the piece I had been missing was to time travel in a dream when all resistance has stopped!”
-He emphasized the word with such veracity and passion that even though she was perplexed by this man and her current surroundings, her instinct was to trust him and allow him to continue.
+Reverend Lionel Fanthorpe,” he continued, answering his own question.
+“Even the work of people like Giorgio Tsoukalos or however you say his name – you know, the guy with the crazy hair – and Gene Roddenberry… They might seem totally unrelated, but they’re not – they all came together in that moment and,” he lowered the volume of his voice but not his intensity, “I knew that the piece I had been missing was to time travel in a dream when all resistance has stopped!”
+He emphasized the word with such veracity and unencumbered passion that even though she was perplexed by this man and her current surroundings, her instinct was to trust him and allow him to continue.

 As he looked at her face, Markus could see Bridgit was confused but there was a directness in her eyes that gave him the confidence she would give him a fair hearing, even though he knew what he was saying sounded crazy, even to him.

-“Let’s start with some basics,” he began.
-“You know that for some time we thought that Steven Hawking was right when he said nothing, not even information, could escape a black hole?”
+“Let’s start with some basics,” he began, leaning forward.
+“You know that for some time we thought that Stephen Hawking was right when he said nothing, not even information, could escape a black hole?”

-Bridgit had no notion of what he was talking about but decided it was best to just nod and allow him to resume his explanation.
+Bridgit had no notion of Hawking, nor black holes, but decided it was best to just nod and allow him to resume his explanation.

 “Well, since we now know that information cannot be destroyed, that means that every thought anyone has ever had, every dream, every experience… It’s all still available – right back to the beginning of time.”